scrabbletank/farhome-rules/monstroustreasure.md

 *Wondrous Item*

 A pendant with a rest mist swirling in it's gemstone.
 Once per day you may use this to touch a creature, attempting to break a curse of 4th level or below.
 The target makes a Willpower save against 1 terrible die.
 On success they end a single curse afflicting the target.

-#### Darkmantle Cloak
-*Wondrous Item*

-A cloak made from the skin of a Darkmantle, imbued with magic.
-While in dim light or darkness you may wrap yourself in the cloak.
-While wrapped in the cloak, as long as you do not move you appear as a stalagmite and add 3 superior dice to any stealth checks made.

-Once per day you can use the cloak to conjure an aura of darkness radiating 3 tiles out in all directions.
-Mundane light cannot penetrate the darkness, and any light spell of 2nd level or lower inside the darkness is dispelled.

 #### Defender Plate
 *Magical Heavy Armor*